Checks you can make on someone's record

 Types of check

-- a standard check, which shows spent and unspent convictions, cautions, reprimands and final warnings
+- a standard check, which shows spent and unspent convictions and cautions

 - an enhanced check, which shows the same as a standard check plus any information held by local police that’s considered relevant to the role

 - an enhanced check with barred lists, which shows the same as an enhanced check plus whether the applicant is on the list of people barred from doing the role

 If you carry out criminal records checks, you must have a policy on employing ex-offenders and show it to any applicant who asks for it.